palasimi/colexification-graphs/README.md

 A colexification graph is an undirected graph.

-- Nodes represent meanings/sense-annotated words.
+- Nodes represent concepts/sense-annotated words.
-- The weight of an edge between two nodes is the number of languages where the same word is used for both meanings.
+- The weight of an edge between two nodes is the number of languages where the same word is used for both concepts.

 ## Format